 - Loyal and Committed – Once they’re in, they’re all in.
 Statista surveys found that 65% of Dominican women on international dating sites seek a supportive, long-term partner.
 Loyalty is non-negotiable.

-- Adventurous Spirit – From dancing merengue to exploring new places, they crave excitement.
+- Adventurous Spirit – From dancing merengue to checking out new places, they crave excitement.
 This makes them fun partners who keep monotony at bay.

 - Resourceful – Growing up in a country where economic challenges are common, many Dominican women develop a knack for making the most of what they have.
 This practicality shines in relationships too.